- Establish good saving habits. Be sure to save some money from every paycheck.

 Get the truth behind these bits of financial misinformation.

 They’re often thought of as “good” debt because the debt is funding an investment—a home or an education, which can be financially beneficial.
 The interest rates on mortgages and student loans are typically much lower than those on personal loans or credit cards, and the interest may be tax deductible.
-Even so-called “bad” debt like using a credit card can be beneficial in some cases.
+Even so-called “bad” debt like using a high interest rate credit card can be beneficial in some cases.
+Note that it is possible to take on too much good debt.
 (See Myth #3 below.)

 No matter what kind of debt you take on, make sure you shop around for the best rates and never borrow more than you can afford to pay back on time.